Churchill magazine

 Most car insurance policies will cover you against theft.
 But if you don’t pay attention to security, it could invalidate your policy.

-Leaving the keys in the ignition while you pay for petrol at a garage for example, is just one way you could invalidate your cover.
-Similarly, if you leave it unlocked in a car park, it’s more likely to be stolen and your insurer could refuse to pay out.
+Leaving your keys or your key fob in your car while you pay for petrol is just one way you could invalidate your cover.
+Similarly, if your car is stolen after you leave it unlocked or with the window or sunroof open, your insurer could refuse to pay out.

 All the precautions you’ll need to take are detailed in your policy documents, so read them carefully to make sure you know.